brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 Date: 2020-03-05
 Category: Essential Tools and Practices for the Aspiring Software Developer
 Description: In which we help you take your first steps in the terminal
+Summary: This chapter will help you take your first steps in the terminal, this almost mythical (The Matrix, anyone?) application we oftentimes imagine hackers type in really fast.
+We will see how it works and how it can empower you, increase your productivity and give you insights about how your computer works.
 Image: https://blog.balthazar-rouberol.com/images/terminal/physical-terminal.png
 Tags: terminal